TwoFistedJustice/linux_setup/distros.md

 ## Kali
 Kali is for hackers.
 It comes with a bunch of tools, mostly command line, for hacking, defending, or sleuthing.

+Debian based.

 You can choose which desktop env you want at install. xFCE (default, Gnome, Plasma.
 Xfce is pretty barebones.
+Shell: zsh (zsh is the Lexus of shells)

 Pros:
 it has an undercover mode which makes it look just like Win10 right down to the C: prompt.

 Cons:
-The installer doesn't seem to work with btrfs.
-It crashed every time I tried to use btrfs.
-It worked fine with ext4.
-I didn't see a package manager.
+It does not have a GUI package manager and evidently cannot use Muon.
 It seems to be built by a for-profit information security company.
+It really seems to HATE bluetooth.
+I could not add several PPAs that I easily added in Ubuntu.

 ## Pop OS